|RAW DIET FEEDING

 (it had one heart, 2 kidneys, 1 liver etc) It did not have a tub full of livers in it and one leg.

 There are different types of bones.
-The smaller one that the dog can eat and give nutritional value, and
+The smaller one that the dog can eat and give nutritional value

-Raw bones go crunch crunch and digest properly and keep the stools from becoming "cannon butt" in
+Raw bones are soft and go crunch crunch and digest properly and keep the stools from becoming "cannon butt" in

 addition to adding nutritional values.
 But Cooked Bones of any type are dangerous because they become